aFuzzyBear/astro-ui/components/XElement/README.md

 <h1 class="joy">Here Comes A Title<h1>
 ```

-In this example, we are representing a article heading as a page title via JS.
+In this example, we are representing an article heading as a page title via JS.

 ```astro
 ---